tiagoshibata/RoboND-Perception-Project/Writeup.md

     pass
 ```

-The messages' data was saved to YAML files for [submission with the writeup and can be found here](models/).
+First, I trained a SVM for each world and created 3 models.
+Each result was saved to an output file for submission.
+The models and YAML output [can be found here](models/).

 World 1: